Building Coq Projects¶

 tactic to provide fast computation in the

 kernel.
-This process performs compilation of Coq terms to OCaml programs using
+This process performs compilation of Rocq terms to OCaml programs using

 the OCaml compiler, which may cause an important overhead.
 Hence native